SNUGNSS/snugnss.github.io/content/publication/ic_201712/index.md

 ---
-title: ""A Study on Ionospheric Pierce Point Search Algorithm for Performance Improving the SBAS Ionospheric Delay Correction in the Korean Region""
+title: "A Study on Ionospheric Pierce Point Search Algorithm for Performance Improving the SBAS Ionospheric Delay Correction in the Korean Region"
 authors:
 - Donguk Kim
 - Deokhwa Han